Breed Exhibits at Equine Affaire®

 Breed demonstrations focus on the history of the breed; the conformation, gaits, and unique qualities that define the breed; and the disciplines and activities at which members of the breed excel.
 While horses are ridden, driven, and presented in hand in the arena, Equine Affaire’s announcer reads a script prepared by the breed association and plays music the exhibitor provides on a CD.
 Four to six horses may be featured in a five-minute breed demo, and four to eight horses may participate in a ten-minute demo.
 Demo participants may include horses featured in the association’s exhibit stall, horses in the Horse & Farm Exhibits, and horses brought to the event for the breed demo.
 To support breeds in producing their demos, Equine Affaire provides 24 hours of stabling and four single-day admission tickets for each horse brought to the event solely for a breed demo.

 Breed Segments in the Equine Fundamentals Forum

-Breed segments are informal, in-hand breed presentations scheduled in the demo ring in the Equine Fundamentals Forum.
-These 10-minute presentations provide opportunities for new horse enthusiasts young and old to become acquainted with various breeds and experience them “up close”.
-Invitations to participate in breed segments are extended by Equine Affaire’s Breed Coordinator to each of the breed associations exhibiting in the Breed Pavilion or the Horse & Farm Exhibits area and timeslots are assigned on a first-come, first-served basis.
+Breed segments are informal, in-hand breed presentations scheduled in the demo ring in the Equine Fundamentals Forum in the Mallary South.
+These ten-minute presentations provide opportunities for representatives of different breeds to showcase their horses to event attendees in a more “up close” venue.
+Invitations to participate in breed segments are extended by Equine Affaire’s Breed Coordinator to each of the breed associations exhibiting in the Breed Pavilion or the Horse & Farm Exhibits area, and timeslots are assigned on a first-come, first-served basis.
 No script is required for these presentations; a microphone and sound system are available for use.